 Tarot Cards and Readings

 Each individual card has a long history of traditional associations and interpretations.
-Historically, readers have used proscribed “spreads” to lay the cards out and interpret meanings according to their positions.
+Historically, readers have used prescribed “spreads” to lay the cards out and interpret meanings according to their positions.
 I myself do not use spreads, as I usually find them rigid and inefficient.
 My own method is more interrogatory - carefully crafting questions that will yield the information desired.

 The origin of the Tarot is unknown, but hotly debated.
 The oldest surviving paper decks originated in the city-states of northern Italy (Milan, Parma, Bologna) during the early part of the High Renaissance (c.
 1450), but many believe that the body of occult knowledge that they codify has roots in deeper time: Medieval Alchemy, Classical Astrology, Hebrew Kabbalah, Ancient Egypt, or even the mythical civilization of Atlantis!
 What I feel is important is simply to recognize that the Wisdom Tradition carried by the Tarot is likely much older than the vehicle of the deck of printed-paper cards, itself.